• Skip to primary navigation

 In addition to fliers, they actually, created “programs” and broke them down into lecture segments, discussion groups, question and answer segments, etc. I was really pleased with the depth of their reactions.
 The task they were given is attached.
 Though I am not a big fan of the expression, they really “took ownership” of the project.

 I have used your program for several years and it is always a highlight for the students.
 As it happens, a relative of one of their classmates is included in the video.
 He is part of the Lincoln-Sudbury group.
-Several teachers have hupfburg hindernislauf borrowed the DVD as well, to help them understand their own boys, as well as male students.
+Several teachers have borrowed the DVD as well, to help them understand their own boys, as well as male students.

 It really is so touching and important, and a wonderful addition to our Sociology curriculum.